breadcrumbbuilds/customer-churn/README.md

 - numpy

 ## Training

+A note: Run scripts from the root of the project

 This repo supports training a model from the command line at the root of the project.
 There is also funcitonality to execute several scripts.
 Examples of these scripts can be found in the [src/bash](src/bash) folder
 Training a model comes with several options.
 The general command structure for training a model: